Cumulative Games: Who is the current player?: Introduction

-In Section~\ref{sec:cumsub}, we define a simple first class of 2-player general sum combinatorial games called Cumulative Subtraction, by using the three layered structure mentioned above.
-We analyze this class using both EGT and CGT tools, and in particular, we introduce the CGT-inspired \emph{outcome function}, and demonstrate its usefulness.
-Thereby most of the ideas of this paper (except for disjunctive sum) are already present in this section in a greatly simplified form.
+In Section~\ref{sec:cumsub}, we define a class of two-player general sum combinatorial games called {\sc Cumulative Subtraction}, by using the mentioned three layered structure.
+We analyze this class using both EGT and CGT tools, and in particular, we introduce a CGT-inspired self-interest \emph{outcome function}, and demonstrate its usefulness.
+Thereby, several ideas in this paper are already present in this section in a greatly simplified form.

 The next sections are dedicated to generalizing these ideas.
-In Section~\ref{sec:cumgame} we present our general class of Cumulative Games, followed by some more background on Extensive Form Games in Section~\ref{sec:extform}.
-We demonstrate how Cumulative Games can capture both classical zero-sum Subtraction Games and our newer class Cumulative Subtraction, as well as many other variations.
+In Section~\ref{sec:cumgame} we present our general class of {\sc Cumulative Games}, followed by some more background on Extensive Form Games in Section~\ref{sec:extform}.
+We demonstrate how {\sc {\sc Cumulative Game}s} can capture both classical zero-sum {\sc Subtraction Games} and our newer general-sum {\sc Cumulative Subtraction}, as well as many other variations.

 Section~\ref{sec:valout} generalizes the notion of a CGT-type outcome function, by adapting to extensive form terminology, whenever applicable.
 Here, we study the conditions under which it is well defined and efficient.